eman-khalaf/ar-Dialects-detection/README.md

 # ar-Dialects-detection

-## Developing a classifier that can identify various Arabic Dialects.
+## Building a classifier that can identify various Arabic Dialects.